Key precept: Love conquers all, even death.

-After Job rallies from his suicidal state of mind he perfectly describes redemption from death – paying the price, life for life, and destroying the enemy to free the captives of death – by resurrection.
+After Job rallies from his suicidal state of mind he perfectly describes redemption from death to free the captives of death by resurrection.

 “I know that my redeemer liveth, and that he shall stand at the latter day upon the earth: And though after my skin worms destroy this body, yet in my flesh shall I see God: Whom I shall see for myself, and mine eyes shall behold, and not another; though my reins [nervous system with literal fibers penetrating throughout the body to control the members of the body, like a horse’s reins] be consumed within me.”
 (Job 19:25-27)

 “Paul perceived that the one part were Sadducees, and the other Pharisees, he cried out in the council, Men and brethren, I am a Pharisee, the son of a Pharisee: of the hope and resurrection of the dead I am called in question…For the Sadducees say that there is no resurrection, neither angel, nor spirit: but the Pharisees confess both.”
 (Acts 23:6-8)

 Resurrection of the dead is the cardinal Christian idea of life after death.
 It is rooted in the resurrection of Jesus, which pervades all New Testament thinking.
 In Jesus’ resurrection God has…begun…a process to be completed at the end of history, when Christ comes in glory to judge the living and the dead.